eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ## Resource Cost Estimation

-As a developer if you want to estimate how much CPU and NET is required for a transaction to be executed you can use the []()
+As a developer if you want to estimate how much CPU and NET is required for a transaction to be executed you can employ one of the following methods:

+* Use the `--dry-run` option for the `dune -- cleos push transaction` command.
+* Use any tool that can pack a transaction and send it to the blockchain and specify the `--dry-run` option.
+* Use the chain API endpoint [`compute_transaction`](https://github.com/AntelopeIO/leap/blob/51c11175e54831474a89a449beea1fb067e3d1e9/plugins/chain_plugin/include/eosio/chain_plugin/chain_plugin.hpp#L489).

+In all cases, when the transaction is processed, the blockchain node simulates the execution of the transaction and, as a consequence, the state of the blockchain is changed speculatively, allowing for the CPU and NET measurements to be done.
+However in the end the transaction is not sent to the blockchain and the caller receives in return the estimated CPU and NET costs.

 ## Account Power Up